peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Short Bio

-Peilin (Leo) Chen is a second-year Ph.D. student in the Electrical and Computer Engineering Department at the
+Peilin (Leo) Chen is a second-year Ph.D. student in the <a href="https://engineering.virginia.edu/department/electrical-and-computer-engineering">Electrical and Computer Engineering Department</a> at the
     University of Virginia (UVA) under the supervision of Prof.
     <a href="https://engineering.virginia.edu/faculty/xiaoxuan-yang">Xiaoxuan Yang</a>.
+His research focuses on designing energy-efficient algorithms,
+    architectures, and systems for AI workloads, including CNNs, LLMs, and neuromorphic deep learning models.

-    He received the B.E. degree in Integrated Circuit Design and Integration System from Xidian University (XDU).
-His research focuses on designing energy-efficient algorithms, architectures, and systems for AI workloads.
+Prior to UVA, he earned the B.E. degree from Xidian University (XDU) in 2024, majored in Integrated Circuit Design and Integration System.
+During his undergraduate, he worked with Prof. Kang Li on designing the 64-bit pipeline RISC-V processor.

 <!--